Passive cell body plays active roles in microalgal swimming via nonreciprocal interactions: Simulation model

 We simulate the dynamics of the model swimmer using a hybrid boundary element and regularized Stokeslet method~\citep{Smith2009}.
 The regularized Stokeslet is the exact solution to the Stokes equation subjected to a smoothed point force.
 With a specific smooth function, it can be expressed as~\citep{Cortez2005}

 where $\epsilon$ is the regularization parameter, $\boldsymbol{R} = \boldsymbol{x}_0-\boldsymbol{x}$, and $R_{\epsilon} = \sqrt{R^2 + \epsilon^2}$.

 We represent the motions of the cell body and the flagella by distributions of regularized Stokeslets on the body surface and along the flagellar centerlines, respectively.
-As verified by a test problem on a rigid scallop in Appendix~\ref{appA}, this flagellar representation yields swimming dynamics that closely matches that obtained from the local slender body theory~\citep{Cox1970} and shows only minor deviations from a nonlocal slender body theory~\citep{Johnson1980}.
+As verified by a test problem on a rigid scallop in Appendix~\ref{appA}, this flagellar representation yields swimming dynamics that closely matches that obtained from a non-local slender body theory~\citep{Johnson1980}.
 Denote the body surface by $S$ and the flagella centerlines by $C_i$ with $i=1,2$.
 The disturbance velocity in the fluid domain generated by the motion of the cell body is given by

 and that by the flagella is given by